jordanbean-msft/WhatTheHack/xxx-LogicAppsEnterpriseIntegration/Student/Challenge-02.md

     );
     GO;
     ```
-- Create a `SQL ID` for the the managed identity of the Logic App to login to the `SQL` database and grant it access to the tables in the database.
+- Create a `SQL ID` for the the `Managed Identity` (user-assigned managed identity) of the Logic App to login to the `SQL` database and grant it access to the tables in the database.
 - Add a new `Sql Server` action to the `json` workflow to insert the data from the JSON input into a table in `SQL` (`OrderName` & `PartNumber` columns)
 - Save & test your updated workflow to ensure it writes to both the Blob Storage account & `SQL` database